|A Hogsmill & Cheam Walk

 The church designed by F E Pownall was built in 1864 to the north of the former church and has a fine interior.
 The old chancel was retained as the Lumley chapel, the oldest building in Cheam.
 It is named after a former owner of Nonsuch Palace and contains some fine tombs and memorials.

-Go through the car park behind
+Go through the car park

-Church Farm Lane then Love Lane.
+along Church Farm Lane then Love Lane.

 This is one of the old routes from Sutton to Cheam.

-Go right at Park Road (formerly
+Go right at Park Road

-Red Lion Street)
+(formerly Red Lion Street)

 The Olde Red Lion pub is a 17thc building with a well shaft.
 Bay Cottage further down was re-fronted in an Adam style.
 The foundation stone of the Baptist Church was laid in May 1907 by Thomas Wall of Sutton, founder of Wall's sausages and ice cream.